 Statute of Limitations

-The statute of limitations is a law that dictates the amount of time injured victims have to file a lawsuit against the responsible party.
+The statute of limitations is a law that dictates the amount of time injured claim holders have to file a lawsuit against the responsible party.
 Every state has a different timeline, so it’s important to be aware of the law in your state.

 Typically, cases are settled before filing a lawsuit becomes necessary.
 If both parties are unable to reach a settlement during the negotiation stage, then ensuring you file a lawsuit before the statute of limitations deadline is critical.